 Helen H Kim

 The nature of dualities is the crux of my interdisciplinary art practice.
-I utilize photography, text, social media, and interactive performance to create nonlinear narratives that examine the tension and fluctuation between outsider and insider, private and public, perception and reality, memory and history.
 Born in Seoul and raised in Los Angeles, my Korean American experience has always necessitated the navigation of multiple identities and communities, as well as the murkier non-places between them.
-For example, as a woman of color without a color (at least officially), I reside in a racial non-place between black and white that is largely irrelevant in major political, social, and cultural discourses.
-My work brings these non-places to the forefront, examining the tension and blurred lines between outsider and insider, perception and reality, memory and history.
+For example, as a woman of color without a color (at least officially), I reside in a racial non-place between black and white that is presented as largely irrelevant in major political, social, and cultural discourses.
+My work brings such non-places to the forefront, examining the tension and blurred lines between outsider and insider, perception and reality, memory and history.